 Cute blankets are always a welcome baby gift.
 They are a bit like little baby drop cloths.
 Like painters, babies are often in need of their own little piece of clean real estate, which they can then destroy as they choose.

 We used some bold and bright fabrics from Kaffe Fassett to create this bohemian throw with a patchwork front bound and backed in super soft sherpa-style fleece – it’s hand-tied to finish.

 A plush baby blanket with a lush satin ruffle – it just doesn’t get any cozier than this!
 It’s an absolutely beautiful blend of soft and smooth textures and a perfect idea for the next new baby on your gift list.

 A baby’s first year is all about touch.
 Why not create a wonderfully soft surface full of interesting textures to investigate?!
 It’s what’s called a “tag blanket,” combining the classic security blanket with an activity play mat.

-It’s a Baby Shower Power Gift that is the Goldilocks of baby receiving blanket options.
+A Baby Shower Power Gift that is the Goldilocks of receiving blanket options.
 Three different styles in one project: Baby Bear Decorative Stitch Blanket, Mama Bear Rick Rack Blanket, and Papa Bear Bound Edge Blanket.

 A cheater quilt is one in which the top fabric is pre-printed with a patchwork design, allowing you to skip the piecing.
 It’s super fast and easy!
 As a fun twist, we used a soft piped edge rather than traditional binding.